 Mucormycosis is a fungal infection caused by organisms of the Mucorales order.
-Rhisopus is the most common organism.
-Absidia, Mucor, Rhizomycor are other less common causative moulds.
+Rhizopus species are the most commonly involved.
+Lichthemia (formerly Absidia) and Mucor are other less common causes.

 Histology of mucormycosis